sjtug/SJTUBeamer/README_en.md

 * `sjtubeamer-ctan.zip`: the installation package.
 * SJTUBeamer source code.

+Please use Chrome browser or Adobe Acrobat to open user guide, otherwise there could be display issues.

 ## Feedback & Contribution 👷

 * Feel free to file an issue with GitHub Issues.
 At the same time, PRs are always welcomed.